 Best fonts for website headers

-For large homepage headers, you can use some bold typography and imaginative elements to catch users’ attention, otherwise, it’s best not to choose fancy fonts that can prove hard to read.
+For large homepage headers, you can use bold typography and imaginative elements to catch users’ attention, otherwise, it’s best not to choose fancy fonts that can prove hard to read.

 Simple header design